 Featured property: John O’Groats 1 Bed Penthouse

 John O’Groats 1 Bed Penthouse has been beautifully restored to feature bespoke self-catering apartments with a luxury finish.
 The lush one-bedroom penthouse, which boasts breathtaking 180-degree views of the Pentland Firth, is split over two floors.
 These are connected by a spiral staircase with a beautiful freestanding copper bath.
-This is the perfect spot for a romantic break in Scotland set in the heart of a world-famous village.
+This is the perfect spot for a romantic break in a Scotland cottage set in the heart of a world-famous village.

 Isle of Skye